HaMerotz LaMillion 2: Leg 5 (Poland → Czech Republic)

-For this leg's Double Battle, two teams had to put on roller skates and dress as witches.
+For this leg's Duel, two teams had to put on roller skates and dress as witches.
 They had to roll around a room, collecting animatronic bats hanging from the ceiling and then throw them into a cauldron.
 The first team to collect four bats would receive their next clue while the team that lost had to wait for the next team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.

 In this leg's Roadblock, one team member had to put on a protective suit and perform an action movie stunt.
 They would be lit on fire and had to run around flaming barrels to a table with three briefcases.
 They had to open these briefcases until they found the one containing their next clue, after which they would be extinguished.

 In this season's first Fast Forward, one team had to model nude for art students until the class was complete to win the Fast Forward award.

 After the tour guide task, Tom & Adel found their Speed Bump on Hybernská Street.
 For their Speed Bump, Tom & Adel had to sing "Jožin z bažin" and earn Kč100 from passersby on Náměstí Republiky before they could continue racing.